0xPolygon/polygon-edge-docs/docs/reference/modules/json-rpc.md

 ## Blockchain Interface

-The Polygon SDK uses the ***blockhain interface*** to define all the methods that the JSON RPC module needs to use, in order to deliver its endpoints.
+The Polygon SDK uses the ***blockchain interface*** to define all the methods that the JSON RPC module needs to use, in order to deliver its endpoints.

 The blockchain interface is implemented by the **[Minimal](docs/reference/minimal)** server.
 It is the base implementation